 A weekly Green Prophet series that looks at the Arabic “green” blogosphere and online communities

-According to the Blog’s summary, it deals with environmental engineering as well as scientific news.
+According to the blog’s summary (no longer online, 2021), it deals with environmental engineering as well as scientific news.
 Its aim is to “supply all the pioneers in the fields of environmental engineering and sciences in beneficial and satisfactory information concerning the fields of environmental sciences and culture.”
 All this is done with an environmental encyclopedia.
 Active since December 2009, it is written in Arabic and administered by the students of the Department of Environmental Engineering within the Islamic University of Gaza.

 General Articles on Environmental Engineering and Sciences

 This blog includes many general articles on environmental engineering and sciences such as: an article on Environmental Engineering, important environmental links, international environmental dates, climate change, reports on environmental chemistry, environmental pollution, and more.